Summer Staff Positions

 - Display aggressive, abusive, harassing, or bullying behavior;

 - Gossip, or display other excluding behaviors detrimental to the camp and leadership community

 First Aid Training is provided by camp as part of staff training on June 10-11.
 All summer staff must submit First Aid certifications (valid within two years).
 If certification is valid, it is not required for you to attend these two days of training.

 Staff Training takes place from June 15-26.
 Please note that staff training is a mandatory requirement for all summer staff.

 Weekends at Camp

-Core team positions start earlier and require more experience in both a worldly and camping sense.
+Core team positions start May 25 and require more experience in both a worldly and camping sense.
 The positions range from 12-15 weeks.
 Applicants must be at least 19 years of age.

 Applicants must be actively pursuing Christ in all aspects of their life, have a passion for camp ministry, have a very diligent work ethic, and have the ability to lead their peers through both heavy and light situations.